 One of the major advantages of debt consolidation is that it simplifies your finances and – in essence – incorporates multiple debts into one affordable monthly amount.
 Therefore, your money should be much easier to manage.

-Furthermore, by consolidating your debts, you should be able to save cash every month.
+Furthermore, if you consolidate your debts, you might be able to save cash every month.